bitforge/yago_ar_button/README.md

 # Genie AR Button

-WebComponent to directly launch the AR view of Genie AR models.
+WebComponent to directly launch AR view on supported devices or show a QR Code overlay dialog.

-More Details on Genie AR here: https://ar-webshop.com/
+More details and examples here: https://ar-webshop.com/

 ##  Installation